chubbymaggie/fast/README.md

 ```
 	$ fast -a DuplicateVirtualMethods.smali DuplicateVirtualMethods.pb
 	$ fast -d DuplicateVirtualMethods.pb
+	$ fast -a DuplicateVirtualMethods.pb DuplicateVirtualMethods.xml
 ```
 These commands convert between Android's smali representation and our protobuf representations.
+The first command converts SMALI code into a binary AST of the structural information; the second command decodes the binary AST into textual form; the third command marks up the original SMALI code with XML tags taken from the binary AST, hence making it similar to SrcML structures (albeit following the underlying ANTLR3 schema).